zhousarah/azure-compute-docs/articles/virtual-machines/linux/create-ssh-keys-detailed.md

 ## Generate keys automatically during deployment

 If you use the [Azure CLI](/cli/azure) to create your VM, you can optionally generate both public and private SSH key files by running the [az vm create](/cli/azure/vm) command with the `--generate-ssh-keys` option.
-This command would default to key type of RSA, in order to generate ED25519 keys you can pass in additonal flag `--ssh-key-type` command.
+This command would default to key type of RSA, in order to generate ED25519 keys you can pass in additional flag `--ssh-key-type` command.
 The keys are stored in the ~/.ssh directory.
 Note that this command option does not overwrite keys if they already exist in that location, such as with some pre-configured Compute Gallery images.

 ### Basic example